Find Grad Schools

 697 Yearly Graduations

 The 2nd most popular school in the country for curriculum majors who are seeking their master's degree is Concordia University, Nebraska.
 Roughly 3,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $38,500 per year, while in-state graduate students, on average, pay $7,650 per year.
+The average in-state tuition for full-time undergraduates is $37,000 per year, while in-state graduate students, on average, pay $7,650 per year.
 During the most recent year for which we have data, 697 people received their master's degree in curriculum from Concordia University, Nebraska.
-About 88% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
-Data shows that Concordia University, Nebraska graduates that hold this degree go on to make a median salary of $55,178.
+Of these students, 85% were women and 24% were members of underrepresented racial-ethnic groups.

 #3